 Stern occupies the Shimkin and Tisch Halls and the Kaufman Management Center on NYU’s Washington Square campus.
 In 2010, a renovation of 84,500 square feet of the three buildings was completed as part of the donor-aided Stern Concourse Project.

-In FT’s Global MBA Ranking 2017, Stern is ranked 19th, the same position that the school received in the two previous years.
+In FT’s Global MBA Ranking 2018, Stern is ranked 23rd, maintaining a similar rank as the previous years.
 In US News’ Best Business Schools ranking 2017 (for US schools), Stern is at rank 12 along with Duke Fuqua.
 Stern is the third-best b-school for MBA in Finance in the US, according to US News.

 The leadership team at Stern is headed by Dean Peter Henry, the youngest person to hold the position.
 He assumed deanship in 2010 and joined the faculty as the William R. Berkley Professor of Economics and Finance.